okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-soc-idp/main/go/integrationsteps.md

 ### 6: Facebook redirects the user to your Okta org

 If the user signed in to Facebook successfully, Facebook routes the user to the Org URL that was configured in **Valid OAuth Redirect URIs** and **Site URL** in [Set up your Okta org for a social IdP use case](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-a-social-idp-use-case).
-The values use the following format: `https://{Okta org domain}/oauth2/v1/authorize/callback` (for example, `https://dev-12345678.okta.com/oauth2/v1/authorize/callback`).
+The values use the following format: `https://{Okta org domain}/oauth2/v1/authorize/callback` (For example, `https://dev-12345678.okta.com/oauth2/v1/authorize/callback`).

-### 7: Store the tokens when Okta redirects the request to your application
+### 7: Store the tokens when Okta redirects the request to your app

-After Facebook sends the successful login request to your Okta org, the org redirects the request to your app through the application's **Sign-in redirect URIs** field, which was configured in [Create a new application](/docs/guides/oie-embedded-common-org-setup/go/main/#create-a-new-application).
+After Facebook sends the successful login request to your Okta org, the org redirects the request to your app through the app's **Sign-in redirect URIs** field, which was configured in [Create a new application](/docs/guides/oie-embedded-common-org-setup/go/main/#create-a-new-application).

 The value for the sample app is `http://localhost:8000/login/callback`.